 What Makes a good sound machine?

-A good sound machine should have things like volume control, continuous sound, sound options (white noise, fans, wind, etc.), and original sound versus a looping recording.
+A good sound machine should have things like volume control, continuous sound, several sound options, and original sound versus a looping recording.
 Decibel levels are also important, but we’ll get into that later on.

 Price is a concern as you set up a nursery with all the bells and whistles.
 In our research, we found that the baseline cost-of-entry to get a solid sound machine was in the $35-$55 range.
 Anything less didn’t provide quality construction or enough options in sounds.
 Over $60, though, all you were really getting were things like superfluous sounds, lights, and other features which we think you and your baby can live without.